iOSConfSG/2024-website/README.md

 ## Contributing

-Feel free to submit your pr if something doesn't look right or if you want to make iOS Conf SG better :)
+Feel free to submit your pr if something doesn't look right or if you want to make iOS Conf SG better.

 ## Learn More